rajansagarwal/gardening/content/notes/general-interview-questions.md

         - *“I feel my skills are particularly well-suited to this position because … ”*
         - *“I believe I have the type of knowledge to succeed in this role and at the company because … ”*
         - *“I’m excited about this job opportunity, as it would allow me to … ”*
+3. What's your most impressive win in your career this far?
+	- Tells of what does this person think is successful.
+Is it really impressive?[^12]
-3. Why should we hire you?
+4. Why should we hire you?
 	- **EXPERIENCE** Show that you have <u>skills and experience</u> to do the job and deliver great results.
 	- **WORK CULTURE** Highlight that <u>you’ll fit in and be a great addition</u> to the team.
 	- **IMPACT** Describe how hiring you will make their life easier and help them achieve more.
 	- **CAPABILITY** Show enthusiasm for performing required duties, not just capability.
 	- *Sample:* Oh wow, where do I begin!
 I have been an avid traveler since as young as I can remember.
 When I reached adulthood and started booking flights for myself, your airline would be my top choice.
 Alpha Airlines has always made long-distance travel a pleasure, and I would be honored to say that I work for you.
 On top of this, I believe that my patience and multitasking skills are second to none, and these would go a long way in helping me the best flight attendant possible.
 	- *What not to answer:* Money, perks, skills, desperation, general interest
-4. What can you bring to the company?
+5. What can you bring to the company?
-5. Can you explain why your background and experience would be a good fit for this job?
+6. Can you explain why your background and experience would be a good fit for this job?
 	- *Sample:* I certainly can!
 Well, from what I’ve read on your company’s roadmap plans posted online, it sounds like you need a project manager who is capable of handling other departmental roles, as well.
 I couldn’t find a way to succinctly describe it on my resume, but during my internship at BioGenCo, I spent a month each on five different teams to get a handle on how the company functions as a whole.
 Now, with my supervisory experience where I’ve raised output by 32%, I believe I am well equipped to be the best project manager, while also being knowledgeable of the roles of other departments.
-6. Why are you the best person for this job?
+7. Why are you the best person for this job?
 	- Read: [what-do-recruiters-want](notes/what-do-recruiters-want.md)
-7. Why did you leave your past job?
+8. Why did you leave your past job?
 	- What to answer & what not to answer[^7]
 		- Examples of what to answer
 			- Want to experience new work environment